rune/rune/docs/docs/playtesting/testing-in-app.md

 ## Playing New Versions before Release

-Once your game has been published, everyone in the Dusk community will have access to the latest active version of the game.
+Once your game has been published, everyone in the Rune community will have access to the latest active version of the game.

 To support game development after it is released to everyone, your team members will have access to the latest draft / in review version instead of the published one.
 This way you are able to playtest the latest game changes in the app before they're released to everyone!